-The End Men were created in 2010 as a three piece, and have experienced a fluctuating lineup to this day.
-With a core composed of Matthew Hendershot (guitar and vocals) and Livia Ranalli (drums, percussion and vocals), the average listener would be surprised to find that the powerful sound The End Men project is only coming from two people.
-With the raw, rasp-soaked vocals and the guitar-split to give the illusion of a bass, along with the rock solid drum pocket peppered with found percussive elements, the band rides a wave of dirty blues rock and vaudevillian stomp.
+The End Men were created in Brooklyn in 2010 as a core two-piece with an extended family.
+Composed of Matthew Hendershot (guitar and vocals) and Livia Ranalli (drums, percussion and vocals), and currently featuring Matthew Elia on saxophone, most listeners are surprised to find that the powerful sound The End Men produce is created by such a simple arrangement.
+With raw, rasp-soaked vocals, the multiple amp guitar-split to give the illusion of bass, a rock solid drum pocket peppered with found percussive elements, all accented by searing sax, the band rides a wave of dirty blues rock and vaudevillian stomp.

-In a few short years, The End Men have carved out a name for themselves in their home base of NYC, and drop jaws and turn heads with every show they perform.
-The live experience harkens back to a smokey sideshow tucked away on the bayou; captivating and eccentric in it’s intensity.
-They have toured extensively since the band’s beginnings, traveling as far south as Nashville and all the way to Chicago and Kansas in the west.
-Also, they have toured Europe THREE TIMES, with plans to return in 2015, covering Belgium, Italy, Germany and The Netherlands, where they opened for Genital Hospital.
-They have played in many notable clubs such as Mercury Lounge, Piano’s and Rockwood Music Hall in NYC, as well as The Knitting Factory and Glasslands in Brooklyn.
-The End Men have appeared multiple times at the Utica Music Festival in Utica NY, sharing the lineup with Scott Weiland of Stone Temple Pilots as well as Rusted Root, and twice at the Brooklyn Infringement Festival, playing a headlining spot in 2013.
-Most recently the band performed on the mainstage of Some Kind of Jam 9 in Eastern Pennsylvania.
+They have toured extensively since the band’s beginnings, covering major markets in the Northeast and Midwest United States including New York, Chicago, Philadelphia, Nashville, Kansas City and all stops in between.
+Also, they have toured Europe three times with plans in the works to return again in 2015, covering Belgium, Italy, Germany, Austria, Switzerland and The Netherlands.
+They have played many notable NYC venues such as Mercury Lounge, Piano’s and Rockwood Music Hall, as well as The Knitting Factory, Glasslands, and Radio in Brooklyn.
+The End Men have appeared multiple times at the Utica Music Festival, sharing the lineup with Scott Weiland of Stone Temple Pilots as well as Rusted Root.
+They have performed at the Brooklyn Infringement Festival, headlining in 2013, and most recently they performed on the main stage of the Some Kind of Jam 9 festival in Pennsylvania.

 Matthew Hendershot - guitar & vocals